thek3yboard/react-patient-data-management/README.md

 ### App component

 It's the app's starting point.
-I didn't create another component for this because it's a small project and I thought I didn´t needed to.
+I didn't create another component for this because it's a small project and I thought I didn't needed to.

 In bigger applications I think it's better to have some sort of "Home" component separated from the App component.